textileio/papers/di2f/index.md

 In practice, a thread _network_ may have multiple actors and structures (subjects) that can be described by DID documents.
 Subjects include any of the following entities:

 Peers
-: _Peers_ (e.g., `did:p2p:foo`) can offer network services, such as thread "hosting", pinning services (i.e., IPFS, IPNS), Filecoin anchoring, database abstractions, API services, and more.
+: (e.g., `did:p2p:foo`) can offer network services, such as thread "hosting", pinning services (i.e., IPFS, IPNS), Filecoin anchoring, database abstractions, API services, and more.
 A thread peer's DID is derived from its embedded networking host's key (which in practice is a `libp2p` ([`https://libp2p.io/`](https://libp2p.io/)) peer]).

 Users
-: A _User_ (e.g., `did:key:foo`, `did:3:foo`, `did:ethr:foo`, etc.) is any external identity that represents a network user, and that may interact with the network _via_ a Peer.
+: (e.g., `did:key:foo`, `did:3:foo`, `did:ethr:foo`, etc.) are any external identity that represents a network user, and that may interact with the network _via_ a Peer.
 These may be identified by any verifiable DID.

-Thread:
+Thread
-: _Thread DID_ (e.g., `did:thread:id`) documents contain verification methods for all valid peers and/or users.
+: &nbsp; (e.g., `did:thread:id`) documents contain verification methods for all valid peers and/or users.
 Other thread info such as the _log head_, _log metadata_, and _thread encryption keys_ are _not_ stored in the DID document, as this information is only needed by peers that are sharing a thread, and can be more efficiently exchanged using the thread protocol [@pick2020protocol] directly (vs. a global document registry). _Log addresses_ are referenced as _service endpoints_, as defined in [@reed2020decentralized] sec 5.4.

 By identifying a thread as a global resource, any peer can determine the following from its DID: